musamaanjum/git-hooks/README.md

 `git add test-file/git.txt`
 `git commit`

-This the tabs have been converted to spaces.
+Thus the tabs have been converted to spaces.

 ## Caution
 * If the pre-commit hook rejects the commit and asks to stage the file again, please do so.
 If this file isn't staged, next time the pre-commit hook will pass.